harrisonlab/phytophthora_fragariae/RNA_Seq_scripts/Co-Expression_Analysis.md

 done
 ```

-Convert all bases to uppercase
+Convert all bases to uppercase in non-target files

 ```bash
 for Set in all highconfidence highexpressed